sanjar-notes/react/vault/4_State/2_State_using_useState_hook.md

 	4. Component is drawn.
 3. Step 2 repeats.
 Note: `const` is OK for the read variable, because we never assign (`=`) anything to it.
 It's changed internally.

+#### Computation of initialState
+If the initial state is a large computation, we would not want to include it in the component, because it would execute on every re-render.
+Instead, pass a function to `useState` instead of the intial value.
+This function will only be run once (when the component first renders), and never again.
+This way the computation is done only once, as needed.